maharjun/julia/doc/manual/modules.rst

 occur at *compile time*.
 For this purpose, Julia allows you to define an ``__init__()`` function in your module that executes any initialization steps that must occur at runtime.
+This function will not be called during compilation (``--output-*`` or ``__precompile__()``).
+You may, of course, call it manually if necessary, but the default is to assume this function deals with local state which does not need to be captured in the compiled image.
+And it will be called anytime the module is loaded, including if it is being looded into an incremental compile (``--output-incremental=yes``), but not if it is being loaded into a full compile.

 In particular, if you define a ``function __init__()`` in a module, then Julia will call ``__init__()`` immediately *after* the module is loaded (e.g., by ``import``, ``using``, or ``require``) at runtime for the *first* time (i.e., ``__init__`` is only called once, and only after all statements in the module have been executed).
 Because it is called after the module is fully imported, any submodules or other imported modules have their ``__init__`` functions called *before* the ``__init__`` of the enclosing module.